 This mark was also the third highest points tally by any side in the Premier League in its 27-year history.
 Only Man City have achieved more points twice, with 100pts in 2017/18 and 98pts in 2018/19.
 In other words, Klopp has managed more points over 38 games than the great Sir Alex Ferguson, Arsene Wenger and Jose Mourinho, at their respective peaks.

-Klopp’s win rate at Liverpool is closing in on the best ever
+Klopp’s win rate at Liverpool is the best ever

-Klopp’s current win rate (number wins over number of games) is closing in on the best ever in the club’s history.
-At time of writing, Klopp has won 145 of the 241 games in which he has presided over at the club – win rate of 60.17%.
-This win rate is currently third in the all time charts, behind William Edward Barclay and John McKenna (60.63%, 1892-1896) and Sir Kenny Dalglish (60.91%, 1985-1991).
-Klopp has a higher win rate than club legends Bill Shankly, Bob Paisley and Joe Fagan.
+Klopp’s current win rate is the best ever in the club’s history.
+At time of writing, Klopp has won 155 of the 251 games in which he has presided over at the club – win rate of 61.75%.

 Liverpool won 17 consecutive league games under Klopp